frontendpatterns/frontendpatterns.dev/src/content/patterns/focus-management.md

 ## Solution

-Apply the Focus Management pattern by controlling focus flow for modal dialogs, route changes, and dynamic content insertion, and reinforce it with concise examples or tests.
+Control focus flow for modal dialogs, route changes, and dynamic content insertion.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.